pbunyasrie/docker/nginx-proxy/README.md

 ```

 In the example above, Nginx proxy will look for `some.domain.com.crt` and `some.domain.com.key` in the `/home/containers/ssl` directory on the Docker host.

-Keep in mind that all 80 traffic will redirect to 443 when SSL proxy is enabled
+Keep in mind that all 80 traffic will redirect to 443 when SSL proxy is enabled.

 If you decide not to use SSL for a certain website, you can use `SSL_PROXY=0`

 This is based on following by Jason Wilder ....